hmrc/trader-goods-profiles-frontend/README.md

 Run this to get code coverage report: `sbt coverageReport`

-Run this to check accessibility tests: `sbt clean a11y:test`

 ### Formatting

 Run this to format scala files : `sbt scalafmt`